krunch3r76/gc__listoffers/README.md

 # requirements
-**YAGNA_APPKEY must be in your environment for this to run successfuly**.

-either yagna or golemsp must be running

 yapapi must be installed

+for systems that do not allow https outbound connection, either yagna or golemsp must be running and the app-key should be in the environment (see section on app-key for details)

 _python should have been compiled with Tcl support_. this is the default on Windows. this is available as a package on ubuntu. see below.